bankaramol333/spring-petclinic/README.md

 Pet types and visits

-Here’s an example of a real usage flow:
+🧪 Example Usage Flow

-Add an Owner (name, address, etc.)
+➕ Add an Owner (name, address, etc.)

-Add a Pet to that owner
+➕ Add a Pet to that owner

-Add a Visit (with date and description) for that pet
+🗓️ Add a Visit (with date and description) for that pet

-View it all on the owner's profile page
+🔍 View everything on the Owner’s profile page